 - Intergroup cognition and behaviour: I conduct research into how children respond to members of their own group relative to members of other groups, as well as into the types of expectations they have about social groups.

-I have recently been awarded an ESRC Future Research Leaders grant.
+I currently hold an ESRC Future Research Leaders grant.